The Amphibian Foundation is delighted to announce several scholarships in support of tuition for our Conservation Research Bridge Program.

 Position: Conservation Research Assistant (full or part time)

 We are delighted to announce a tuition scholarship for our Conservation Research Bridge Program.
-The $7000 scholarship is for students accepted into our Bridge Program.
-Ideally, students would be enrolled at least part-time for the Gopher Frog spring tadpole and early summer metamorphosis season (approx Feb - July, dates are flexible).
+We have two of these scholarships available through an award provided by Southern Conservation Partners.
+The $1,250 scholarships are for students accepted into our Bridge Program.
+Students would be enrolled at least part-time for conservation research studies.

 Students may also be eligible for other scholarships as well including the Women in Biology Diversity and Inclusion scholarship and the Amphibian Foundation’s Justice, Equity, Diversity, and Inclusion scholarship.
 Special arrangements can be made for the number of hours per week (minimum 20h/week) and the duration of the program (minimum February-July, 2022).
 Housing is not included so living arrangements must be made by the student, though we are here to assist.

-Eligibility: Anyone interested in amphibians and reptiles of the Southeast United States who identifies as a member of a historically underrepresented group in conservation.
+Eligibility: Anyone interested in amphibians and reptiles of the Southeast United States who identifies as a member of a historically underrepresented group in conservation, with a focus on women and racial minorities.
 Eligible, admitted, and deposited students will be awarded scholarships on a first come, first served basis.
 Various JEDI awards are funded through several sources including a Women in Biology (diversity and inclusion grant), Upwell Coffee, and our amazing turtle sponsors who have adopted and named turtles in our long-term urban ecology research project: AFTER.amphibianfoundation.org